guptajyoti845/Instruments-Quotes/README.md

 Potential Improvements:
 1. Extracting the error boundaries for the generic errors in Stocks and Quotes page
-2. Adding the Sass preprocessor for maintaining, scaling and increase the raedbility of the css framework of the application.
+2. Adding the Sass preprocessor for maintaining, scaling and increase the readability of the css framework of the application.
 Using BEM methodology is good option
-3. Extracting the router config for the root component for the router sclability
+3. Extracting the router config for the root component for the router scalability